rawheel/fastapi-boilerplate/README.md

 ✅ Token Authentication.\
 ✅ Logging Mechanism.\
 ✅ Testcases TDD with Pytest. \
-✅ Seperate Database(Sqlite) and mock session configured for test cases.
+✅ Seperate Database(Sqlite) and mock session configured for test cases.\
+✅ Poetry dependency management and packaging made easy.
+(Better than pip)

 # ⚒️ Techologies Used